gmcauliffe/meteor-project/README.md

 ### Next Steps

+* Review and refactor
 * Have the login and registration error responses from the server display in the relevant form input depending on the response (currently all render in the top input)
 * Add in a "Forgot password function"
+* Floating labels on the login form (to match template)
 * Consider possibilities for expanding the functionality of the app beyond user login/registration.